schmouk/PyRandLib/README.md

 ## Implementation
 Current implementation of **PyRandLib** uses Python 3.x with no Cython version.
-It has been initally tested with Python 3.8 but should run with all subversions of Python 3 since 3.6.

 Note 1: **PyRandLib** version 1.1 and below should work with all versions of Python 3.
 In version 1.2, we have added underscores in numerical constants for the better readability of the code.
 This feature has been introduced in Python 3.6.
 If you want to use PyRandLib version 1.2 or above with Python 3.5 or below, removing these underscores should be sufficient to have the library running correctly. *N.B.
 You should no more use Python 3.10 or any of its previous versions since these are no more maintained (July 2025).*